svmironov/blemesh/README.md

-# Ble Mesh Home Assistant Add-On for JDY-10
+# Ble Mesh Home Assistant Integration for JDY-10 module

-This module allows control JDY-10 microcontroller with 10M-V2.3 firmware.
+This integration allows control JDY-10 microcontroller with 10M-V2.3 firmware.
 All devices in mesh network must have the same bluetooth name and mesh networks ID.

 **Sample device configuration with AT commands**

     AT+NAMEStar Light
     AT+MADDR01
     AT+RESET

+Article on habr.ru https://habr.com/ru/articles/664442

 ## Features